 constant Smarty::CACHING_OFF.
 If your templates consistently generate

-the same content, it is advisable to turn on $caching
+the same content, it is advisable to turn on $caching, as this may

 result in significant performance gains.